 Consumers noticed this lack of focus.
 The adoption of hardcore gamers failed to materialize and it was precisely this group that could act as an ambassador for more casual gamers to embrace the new consoles.
 Developers, initially positive about the new possibilities (and financial benefits) of CD technology, also shrank back when it turned out that the consoles sold only moderately.
 The development costs of triple A games did not outweigh the limited game sales on the aforementioned consoles, as a result of which the game library mainly consisted of cheap B titles.
 A vicious circle, which is difficult to get out of.

 However, there was no real crash.
 Although the consoles sold poorly, the market eventually did not completely collapse.
-Although it went in fits and starts and there was a lot of uncertainty about the future, it never died down.
+True, there was a lot of uncertainty about the future, but the market never died down.
 The fact that the downfall of consoles in the early 90s is characterized as ‘The second Video Game Crash’ is therefore not entirely correct.
 In the meantime Nintendo could rest on its laurels and was not really challenged to really innovate itself.
 This changed with the appearance of Sony with its Playstation.
 It turned out that it took more than CD technology to revolutionize the gaming sector.
 After all, you also need parties that understand how to market new techniques in a well-considered and innovative way.
 The Playstation eventually marked the end of the downfall of Video Gaming in the early 90’s and secured itself a position it has to this day.